kurdt94/redM_custom_hud/README.md

 # Known Issues
 - Not sure if the location-hashes I have are complete or entirely correct.
 - Works for [1920 x 1080 Resolution], anything lower can break layout.

-# @TODO or not @TODO
-- Enable Crosshair when player is using BOW
-- Add Config for usability